 A Modern Apprentice may start on the National Minimum Wage (NMW).
 At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.70 an hour (April 2018).
 Some employers may pay their apprentices more.

 The salaries for qualified gas service engineers are normally in the range of £20,000 to £40,000 a year.
 You can earn extra through bonuses for overtime, shift work and for selling products and services to customers.
 A uniform and van may be provided.

-- For entry to either of these you normally need 4 subjects at Standard grade Credit level or National 5, preferably including English, Maths and a science or technological subject.
+For entry to either of these you normally need 4 subjects at National 5, preferably including English, Maths and a science or technological subject.

-- Scottish Gas recruit service and repair engineer apprentices through their British Gas Jobs website (see address below).
+Scottish Gas recruit service and repair engineer apprentices through the Centrica Careers website (see British Gas address below).
 They recruit on an ongoing basis.
 Entry is very competitive and if you are still at school or college you should apply well before you are due to leave.

 Many gas service engineers work for large companies such as Scottish Gas (British Gas).
 Others are employed by private gas fitting firms or by the manufacturers of gas appliances.
 Employment prospects are good.

 an accurate, methodical approach and an eye for detail